lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 - For legacy override file: it should contain explicit TimePriority field entered manually by the user (this is rather error prone)
 - For the last resort: `nim` microservice assumes the lowest priority with a TimePriority of Jan 1, 1970.

 Once the most recent configuration received from the controller has been tested and found to be usable, then all but the (optional) last resort configuration are pruned from the above list.
+If Last resort is disabled (which is the default), it will be pruned from the list as well.
 When a new configuration is received from the controller it will keep the old configuration from the controller as a fallback.

 ## Testing